simpleinjector/Documentation/source/aspnetintegration.rst

 ASP.NET Core Integration Guide
 ==============================

-Simple Injector offers the following NuGet package for for integration with ASP.NET Core (both for Web API and MVC projects):
+With the introduction to ASP.NET Core, Microsoft created one unified model that integrates both MVC and Web API.
+They call this framework *ASP.NET Core MVC*.
+Simple Injector offers the following NuGet package for integration with ASP.NET Core MVC:

 * `Simple Injector ASP.NET Core MVC Integration <https://nuget.org/packages/SimpleInjector.Integration.AspNetCore.Mvc>`_ NuGet package.

+This is the package to use if you want all functionality from the Simple Injector integration and are not worried  about the number of dependencies it pulls in.
+If you need more fine-grained control over the number of (Microsoft) packages that get included in your application, you should read about the :ref:`available integration packages <_core-integration-packages>`.

 .. container:: Note